 My wife is French and close to half of all roundabouts in the world are on French roads, so we were pleasantly surprised to see them popping up on the American landscape, especially now in Maryland and Virginia.
 The problem is a total lack of understanding for most of us American drivers.
-There are only three very simple and obvious rules to consider.
+When approaching a stop sign or a yield sign there are only three very simple and obvious rules to consider.

-1. The automobile inside the circle has the right of way
+1. The automobile already inside the intersection (or circle) has the right of way

-2. The automobile who reaches the yield sign first has the first right to enter the circle.
+2. The automobile who reaches the yield sign first has the first right to enter the intersection (or circle).

 3. And finally if two autos arrive at the yield sign at the same time, the automobile on the right should enter first.

 That’s it.
-But wow, what an assortment of issues we Americans can raise to complicate the process.
+But wow, with the advent of roundabouts what an assortment of issues we Americans can raise to complicate the process.
 For your convenience, here is a list of the newly invented American rules that many drivers ignorantly obey.

 I actually had a driver explain this to me.
 I had slowly rolled into the roundabout when a car racing in from my left laid on the horn.
 How dare I pull in ahead of him?
 He kept laying on the horn so I stopped to let him pull up beside me and lecture me.
 “You almost caused an accident,” he said, “I almost hit you.
 I had the right away (sic,) why did you pull in front of me?”